pymc-devs/pymc-data-umbrella/contributing/index.md

 :hidden:

 self
+videos
 ../about/contributing_to_pymc/index
 ../about/contributing_to_documentation/index
 donate
 ../2022-07_sprint/sprint_parties/media_kit
+language-translations
 :::

 ## Help us improve this website

 If you find any errors or have any suggestions, please let us know!
 You can either [report an issue](https://github.com/pymc-devs/pymc-data-umbrella/issues/new) or send us a pull request.

-1. Click in the GitHub icon in the top right corner of the page to visit the page repo.
+1. Click on the GitHub icon in the top right corner of the page to visit the page repo.

 2. Fork and clone the repository.